 That Oxford began seeking the stewardship of the Forst of Waltham with a previously unseen intensity in October 1593, a few months after the assassination of Marlowe, suggests that this was when he first began looking for a way to protect himself and his papers from the animosity of Walsingham’s successor.
-That the shelter he sought was the Forest, where so many of Shakespeare’s protagonists end up (Timon, Prospero, Valentine and Proteus, Imogen, everyone in As You Like It), next to the ancient palace where Edward the Confessor spent his final days, and where he’d be under the monarch’s protection, suggests that he also wanted to be where he, and his papers, were as safe from Cecil as possible.
+That the shelter he sought was “the Forest,” where so many of Shakespeare’s protagonists end up (Timon, Prospero, Valentine and Proteus, Imogen, everyone in As You Like It), next to the ancient palace where Edward the Confessor spent his final days, and where he’d be under the monarch’s protection, suggests that he also wanted to be where he, and his papers, were as safe from Cecil as possible.
 Though unable to do this under Elizabeth, with the help of the young Earl of Pembroke and his brother, he got what he needed from King James.

-When Cecil’s animosity reached the point where Oxford found himself––Lord Great Chamberlain of his nation and its highest ranking peer––blocked from what he believed to be his mandate, namely to communicate with the movers and shakers of his time through the stage, he found a way to humble his adversary, not, as Cecil was wont to do, by having him physically destroyed, but by using the timeless power of the stage to destroy his reputation, so that even the good that Cecil may have tried to do with the power given him by James was scorned by a Parliament that saw only his personal cruelty, lust and greed, as was pointed out to them in 1597 by the Lord Chamberlain’s Men, and repeatedly for years by succeeding editions of the published play.
+When Cecil’s animosity reached the point where Oxford found himself––Lord Great Chamberlain of his nation and its highest ranking peer––blocked from what he believed to be his mandate, namely to communicate with the movers and shakers of his time through the stage, he found a way to humble his adversary, not, as Cecil was wont to do, by having him physically destroyed, but by using the timeless power of literature (via the Stage and the Press) to destroy his reputation, so that even the good that Cecil may have tried to do with the power given him by James was scorned by a Parliament that saw only his personal cruelty, lust and greed, as was pointed out to them in 1597 by the Lord Chamberlain’s Men, and repeatedly for years by succeeding editions of the published play.

 Richard III had other effects as well.
-It was the beginning of what we might call the Theater of Disgust that, beginning in the late ’90s, would come to dominate the Jacobean stage with plays like John Webster (Mary Sidney’s) The White Devil and The Dutchess of Malfi, Jonson’s Volpone, and Ford’s Tis Pity She’s a Whore.
+It was the beginning of what we might call the Theater of Disgust that, beginning in the late ’90s, would come to dominate the Jacobean stage with plays like John Webster’s (Mary Sidney’s) The White Devil and The Dutchess of Malfi, Jonson’s Volpone, and Ford’s Tis Pity She’s a Whore.
 The only Shakespeare play in which the protagonist is a villain with no redeeming qualities, it is also the only play without a single admirable character––all are either weak, dull, or evil.
 Doubtless this was how Oxford saw the Court of Elizabeth in the 1590s, particularly as the Cecils, the “reptilia” as Oxford’s brother-in-law Peregrine Bertie called them, were getting everything into their own hands.

 With the Cecils gaining control on one hand and Essex going off the rails on the other, taking all the younger courtiers with him, where was there a choice?
 Bacon’s was to do whatever it took to gain entry to the establishment so he could change it from the inside––though little good it did either him or his country.
 Oxford, older than Bacon and disgusted with the Court (pace Duke Vincentio and King Lear), chose to retreat to the Forest where his ambition was to achieve a place at the literary table with Homer, Cicero, Dante and Chaucer.
 However he may appear to have failed in worldly terms, in this he succeeded, though none who knew it then would or could vouch for him, at least, not openly.
 Nor has anyone since, until John Looney finally tracked him down to Palgrave’s Golden Treasury of English Songs and Lyrics.